Pain Management Injections

 After your injection, you will be moved to our fully equipped recovery room and monitored by our experienced staff until you are ready to go home.
 Although the time varies, most patients are discharged 30 minutes after their injection.

-At Home After Injection
+At Home After a Pain Management Injection.

 - Your physician will provide post-procedure instructions regarding diet, rest and medications.
 In the event of any difficulty, call your physician.